AngelicWE/galil-prototype/README.md

 ## Prerequisites for running Components

 The CSW services need to be running before starting the components.
+(They are started automatically for the tests.)
 See [here](https://tmtsoftware.github.io/csw/apps/csinstallation.html) for how to install csw-services using coursier (cs).

 * Run `csw-services start -e` command to start the CSW services: i.e. Location, Event Service.

 See [csw-services](https://tmtsoftware.github.io/csw/apps/cswservices.html) for more information.

-Alternatively, you can run `scripts/csw-services.sh start -e`, which uses coursier to run the version of csw-services declared by this project in project/build.properties.

 ## Running the galil-prototype applications